Scottish Lunch Explained: Timing, Traditions & Local Names

 It’s an old habit.
 Families used to eat their main meal in the middle of the day, so that was called dinner.
 The smaller evening bite was “tea.” - What time do Inverness cafés serve lunch?

 Most cafés open their lunch menus from about 11:30 am until 3 pm.
-Some stretch things further with all-day menus that roll into the evening. - Where’s good for “lunch near me” in Inverness?
+Some stretch things further with all-day menus that roll into the evening. - Where’s the best lunch place in Inverness?

 Brunch usually means late breakfast foods like pancakes or eggs, while lunch is more likely to be soups, sandwiches, or hot dishes.
 That said, a lot of cafés in Inverness serve breakfast, brunch, and lunch right through the day, so the lines blur a bit.